-The university's buildings are monitored and patrolled by security officers.
-The parking garage and all parking lots throughout campus are well lit, routinely patrolled by the officers and under constant video surveillance.
+Facilities and landscaping are maintained in a manner that minimizes hazardous conditions.
+Campus security regularly patrols both Main and Priory Campuses and reports malfunctioning lights and other unsafe physical conditions to Physical Plant for correction.
+Other members of the University community are helpful when they report equipment problems to Campus Security or Physical Plant.
+The parking garage and all parking lots throughout campus are well lit, routinely patrolled by the officers and under constant passive video surveillance.
 The parking garage and all campus elevators are equipped with a communication system linked to the security dispatcher.